kw66/AT-ReID/README.md

 ### TODO
 - [yes] Code of our proposed Uni-AT
-- [wait] Code of popular ReID methods for AT-ReID
+- [wait] Include popular ReID methods
-- [wait] Code for other ReID datasets
+- [wait] Include more ReID datasets

 A Benchmark for Anytime Person Re-Identification (AT-ReID), which aims to retrieve a person at any time, including both daytime and nighttime, ranging from short-term to long-term.